-The HVAC&R industry can play a significant role in achieving the objectives of the Montreal Protocol (1987) which aims to protect human health and the environment by systematic phasing out of the production and consumption of ozone-depleting substances ("ODS").
+The HVAC&R industry can play a significant role in achieving the objectives of the Montreal Protocol (1987) which aims to protect human health and the environment by systematic phasing out of the production and consumption of ozone-depleting substances .
 Various other global and national commitments towards climate change are disrupting businesses across the industry value chain.
 We view these requirements as opportunities to evolve, and be innovative and adaptive to the changing demands of the market.

-We are constantly working towards the National Environment Agency ("NEA") targets for phasing out ozone-depleting gases from our products.
-For example, we do not sell Chlorofluorocarbons ("CFCs") refrigerants and have developed a phased plan to meet these requirements as per the regulations in the countries of our operations.
+We are constantly working towards the National Environment Agency's targets for phasing out ozone-depleting gases from our products.
+For example, we do not sell chlorofluorocarbons refrigerants and have developed a phased plan to meet these requirements in accordance with the regulations of the countries we operate in.

-In addition, whenever we perform a retrofitting due to a change in refrigerants, we advise customers to use recovery unit instead of letting out the gases into the environment.
-Furthermore, we actively participate in seminars and conferences to educate end-users on environmental concerns with refrigerants and the available alternatives in the market.
+In addition, whenever we perform a retrofitting due to a change in refrigerants, we advise our customers to use recovery units instead of letting out the gases into the environment.
+Furthermore, we actively participate in seminars and conferences to educate end-users on environmental concerns with phased-out refrigerants and the available alternatives in the market.